 - Existing laws and regulations that affect the operation of industrial trucks

-- Join the actual demonstration
+Join the demonstration

 Similar to applying for a driver’s license for the first time, you need to demonstrate that you have the skills to drive a lift truck.
 Hands-on demonstrations are the avenue for you to practice your lift truck driving skills with the guidance of an instructor.